Rungsted Kyst railway station

 Rungsted Kyst station (meaning literally "the coast of Rungsted") is a railway station serving the suburb of Rungsted on the coast of North Zealand north of Copenhagen, Denmark.

 The station is located on the Coast Line between Helsingør and Copenhagen.
-The train services are currently operated by the railway company DSB Øresund which runs a frequent Oresundtrain service between Helsingør and Malmö.
+The train services are currently operated by Danish State Railways (DSB).

 Rungsted Kyst is famous due to a range of Danish celebrity who grew up in the area including Simon Spies, wealthy eccentric and airline director, and Karen Blixen, world-famous writer.
 Johannes Ewald, well known Danish poet and writer, wrote about his happy convalescing there.